 Example that illustrates the similarities and differences between usability and user experience:

 When ordering flowers for delivery from a flower store’s website:

 - Usability problems encountered during checkout affect both the user experience and usability.

 - The quality of the physical flowers delivered affects only the user experience.
 It does not affect usability of the flower store’s website.

 - The experience of visiting the physical store affects the user experience of subsequent visits to the website.
 It does not affect the usability of the flower store’s website.

 ISO definition: The accuracy and completeness with which users achieve specified goals.

-Popular, unofficial definition: Can it do what * I * want?
+Popular, unofficial definition: Can the interactive system do what * I * want?